Parties welcome Adampur bypoll announcement | Politics

 He claimed that no development work took place in Adampur, roads are in bad shape while the state of education is in a mess.

 ''People of Adampur are mainly into agriculture and farmers are unhappy with the present government on several issues.
-They also know the way this government behaved with them during the stir against farm laws,'' he said.
+They also know the way this government behaved with them during the stir against farm laws,'' the AAP leader said.

-Bishnoi's son Bhavya Bishnoi, who had unsuccessfully contested the 2019 Lok Sabha polls from Hisar, had also quit the Congress in August.
-Bishnoi, a four-time MLA and two-time MP had been sulking ever since the Congress ignored him for the post of its Haryana unit chief during a revamp earlier this year.

-Bishnoi had earlier said while his party BJP will decide who will contest the bypoll from Adampur but he and people want that his son Bhavya Bishnoi contest from there.
-He, had however, said they will accept the party's decision.
+Indian National Lok Dal has called a meeting in Hisar on October 6, with party senior leader Abhay Singh Chautala saying among other things, a strong strategy would be prepared for the Adampur bypoll.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)